iglu-contest/iglu-2021-builder-baseline-rllib/README.md

+**This repo contains baselines for the IGLU 2021, please DO NOT use this repo for IGLU 2022!
+For 2022 baseline, please refer to the [2022 baseline](https://github.com/iglu-contest/IGLU_2022_rl_baseline)**

 # NeurIPS 2021 IGLU competition RLlib baselines.

 This repository contains an implementation of several baselines for the Builder task of the IGLU contest.